 A picnic in Avila Beach is an opportunity to watch wildlife, kayakers and plenty of happy people enjoying sunshine and a beautiful beach.
-Be sure to pop into the Avila Beach Grocery and Deli for sandwiches, specialty items like local cheeses, meats and sweets.
 If in town on the weekend, be sure to visit the Avila Beach Farmers’ Market held every Friday night from spring through fall along the boardwalk at the pier.
 The Avila Valley Barn is also a great spot to pick up fun picnic items and explore this magnificent farm before finding your perfect beach picnic spot.
 Before or after your picnic be sure to check out the Point San Luis Lighthouse and the Central Coast Aquarium.
 And, for the wine lovers, feel free to pick up some great picnic wine at one of the award-winning wineries and tasting rooms along the Avila Wine Trail.
 The Avila Wine Trail features family-owned and operated wine venues offering award-winning vintages that capture the essence of wine making on the Central Coast.

 Whether traveling with a group or just your significant other, SLO Wine Country offers a plethora of beautiful vineyards and wine trails teaming with tasting rooms to enjoy your perfect paradise picnic.
 Many wineries offer food on site and the historic landmark Old Edna Townsite offers the Pairing Knife Deli in the historic mercantile building that is as delicious as it is charming.
 Not to mention, Sextant Wines tasting room is right on site and makes it easy to grab a bottle and go; after a tasting, of course.
 Edna Valley is located just four miles off the Pacific Ocean and is known for award-winning Chardonnay and Pinot Noir.